Vasiii101/DataAnalytics_PortfolioProjects/Data Cleaning/R/synthetic-data/Readme.txt

 Assigned Role and Brand Selection:
 My role was to act as a data analyst for one of the following brands: Woolworths, a major Australian grocery chain; Bunnings, a major hardware retailer; or Uber, a market leader in ride-sharing.
-I chose to focus on [Brand Name/Company Name], and throughout the project, I aimed to simulate data representative of the brand's operations and customer interactions.
+I chose to focus on Bunnings hardware retailer, and throughout the project, I aimed to simulate data representative of the brand's operations and customer interactions.

 Key Tasks and Deliverables: